Heliciculture: Open air farms

-Snails need hiding places, especially during the warm daytime.
-Plastic soil drainage pipes from the local garden center can be split in two lengthwise, and stacked one layer one way and the next layer at a right angle, providing shelter and also increasing by 50% the number of snails that can live in the pen.

 The bottom of the enclosure, if it is not the ground or trays of dirt, needs be a surface more solid than screening.
 A snail placed in a wire-mesh-bottom pen will keep crawling, trying to get off the wires and onto solid, more comfortable ground.

 Garden farms

 An alternate method is to make a square pen with a 10 ft-square garden in it.
 Plant about six crops, e.g., nettles and artichokes, inside the pen.
 The snails will choose what they want to eat.
-If it has not rained, turn sprinklers on for about 15 minutes at dusk, unless the snails are dormant.
-A disadvantage to this method is that, if the snails are not mature at the end of the year, it is difficult to replant fresh plant crops in the pens.